maliMirkec/personal-website/source/_posts/my-first-year-of-freelancing.md

 <!-- more -->

 ## Clients
-I am a member of [Toptal] community, and most of my clients are part of this formidable networks as well.
+I am a member of [Toptal] talent network, and most of my clients are part of this [formidable networks] as well.
 I worked with seven Toptal clients.
 I also worked with a couple of [Upwork] clients.
 Two of my clients engaged me via my website.
 I worked as a mentor on [Codementor].
 I also worked on a couple of projects with my friends, pro bono.

+> Toptal is a private, elite talent network with thousands of members across 100+ countries.
+Of the hundreds of thousands who apply each year, fewer than 3% gain admission to the network.

 In total, I worked with thirteen clients and seventeen mentees.